smikhalevski/doubter/README.md

 ```

 [`at`](https://smikhalevski.github.io/doubter/classes/doubter_core.Shape.html#at) method derives a sub-shape at the
-given kind, and if there's no such kind then `null` is returned:
+given type, and if there's no such type then `null` is returned:

 ```ts
 userShape.at('age');